turingschool/career-development-curriculum/module_three/professional_storytelling_iii.md

 [Slides for this session](https://docs.google.com/presentation/d/1OZ8WCYsiTBBHEPVsFrEXM0VIJtZViLJr_Tui75zE1H8/edit?usp=sharing)

+### Facilitator Instructions
+There are facilitator notes throughout this markdown to divide up responsibilities in the session, assuming there are 2 instructors (1 BE and 1 FE) in the session.
+Please read through this markdown ahead of the session, decide who is going to be Facilitator #1 and who will be Facilitator #2, and let Allison know if you have any questions.

 ### Session Structure

 Length: 60 mins

+**Facilitator #1:** Using slides #2-4, go through the following:

 * Opening: objectives, review M3 PD scope and sequence: 5 mins
 * Housekeeping: mock interviews, job shadow, Turing alumni portfolio: 15 mins